-The Mount Feathertop - The Razorback hike summits Mt Feathertop, the second highest mountain in Victoria and one of the most picturesque peaks in the state.
-It is linked to the nearby Mt Hotham ski resort by The Razorback, a high narrow ridge, but otherwise surrounded by steep slopes which continue right to the summit.
-Unlike most nearby mountains, Mt Feathertop has steep slopes right to the top and does not have the rounded summit dome that is typical of many nearby peaks.
+The Mount Feathertop - The Razorback hike summits Mount Feathertop, the second highest mountain in Victoria and one of the most picturesque peaks in the state.
+It is linked to the nearby Mount Hotham ski resort by The Razorback, a high narrow ridge, but otherwise surrounded by steep slopes which continue right to the summit.
+Unlike most nearby mountains, Mount Feathertop has steep slopes right to the top and does not have the rounded summit dome that is typical of many nearby peaks.

 Overnight hike for kids

 This makes an excellent overnight hike for kids as is is not overly challenging and will give them a taste of the Victorian Alps.
 While there are a few steep sections, they are not long.
 Federation Hut (the overnight camp), has a wood fire and water tank, and there are plenty of great campsites outside - no camping is allowed inside the hut.
 There is also a composting toilet nearby.